code-overseer/UnityRayTracing/README.md

 # RayTracing in Unity

-Just having some fun playing around with Ray Tracing ran at quite low resolutions (720p) due to my lack of GPU horsepower.
+Just having some fun with ray tracing in Unity.
+These are ran at quite low resolutions (720p) due to lack of GPU horsepower.

-## Specifications
+## System Specification
-System: Macbook Pro 2017
-GPU: AMD Radeon Pro 555
+Macbook Pro 2017 with AMD Radeon Pro 555 (2GB VRAM)

 ## Screenshots
 ![alt text](https://github.com/muramasa2402/UnityRayTracing/blob/master/Assets/Screenshots/screenshot.png)